-The Analytics Dashboards consist of five standard dashboards that are rolled out to all customers that provide the necessary RMS data, as well as two Fire Data Lab (FDL) dashboards available to those customers participating in the FDL.
-More dashboards will continue to be added as developed.
+The Analytics Dashboards consist of six standard dashboards that are rolled out to all customers that provide the necessary RMS data (or CAD history).

 Getting to the Dashboard

 - If you just logged in and are in the

 Portal, select Analytics in the upper